 As soon as you fire the app, it asks you to log in or join.
 The next screen asks you your basic info such as your DOB, height, weight, gender.
 Enter all the data correctly and log in.
 Now you reset to track your steps, distance, distance, calories burned, sleep, weight, and much more.

-However, for most of the features you would need a Fitbit tracker.
-This app motivates you to do stay fit with its Section called Challenges, where you select your Plan> Enter your weight, track your sleep> View your progress> Achieve your goal.
+However, for most of the features, you would need a Fitbit tracker.
+This app motivates you to stay fit with its section called Challenges, where you select your Plan> Enter your weight, track your sleep> View your progress> Achieve your goal.
 Let’s have a look at good and bad bits of the app:

-- Dashboard is pretty clean and gives various information such as calories burned, your weight, calories eaten, water consumed.
+- The dashboard is pretty clean and gives various information such as calories burned, your weight, calories are eaten, water consumed.
 Clicking on the above shows you detailed info about that section.

-- Challenges motivate you to workout, challenges like a daily showdown, goal day, holiday hero, etc. are fun and makes you do things.
+- Challenges motivate you to workout; challenges like a daily showdown, goal day, holiday hero, etc. are fun and make you do things.
 You can add up to 10 friends and compete with them.
 Interesting, isn’t it?

 - You can add what you had to the Calories Eaten section using your voice, like; I just had Brownies, I had a beer with lasagna for dinner, etc. (Available for US, UK, and AU)

 - If you own a Fitbit fitness tracker, you can do much more with the app like tracking your sleep, set the alarm, music, etc.